masselingeraud/SFTriggerHandlerExample/README.md

 # SFTriggerHandlerExample
-## YOU ACN FIND THE CREATOR OF THIS FRAMEWORK HERE : https://github.com/kevinohara80/sfdc-trigger-framework
+# YOU CAN FIND THE CREATOR OF THIS FRAMEWORK HERE : https://github.com/kevinohara80/sfdc-trigger-framework

 ## Overview